Zakariabougroug/PLC-II-Project-1---Digital-Control-Logic/README.md

 # PLC-Programming Projects
-from Udemy course 'Practical PLC Programming (PLC II)' with Instructor Paul Lynn
+From the Udemy course 'Practical PLC Programming (PLC II)' with Instructor Paul Lynn

 10 Projects in PLC programming: